1. What’s your story? Where are you from?

 10. What do you hope to achieve with your art?

-I hope to had more filters to me and all the people who also needs art as a filter for reality.
+I hope to have more filters to me and all the people who also needs art as a filter for reality.

 11. Now, tell us a little more about you as a person: what is your favourite food?